psztorc/Truthcoin/README.md

 <h2>Frequently Asked Questions</h2>

 Note: A protocol whitepaper is forthcoming.
+Update (Jan 10): Paper draft II is complete, should finish editing this weekend.

 <h3>Does this compete with Bitcoin as a store of value?</h3>
 No!
 Truthcoins represent voting power within this system, and you use them to earn Bitcoins.
 So they are more similar to shares of a traded corporation.
 This system accepts and dispenses Bitcoin as its store of value.